thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 <img class="ui fluid image"  src="https://github.com/thongekchakrit/covid19-forex-airquality-an-analysis/blob/master/images/fig16_p2.png">

-**3.4.2.
-The relationship between the number of confirmed cases and PM10 pollutant**
+**The relationship between the number of confirmed cases and PM10 pollutant**

 - There was no correlation between China, Indonesia and Singapore PM10 concentration to the number of confirmed cases of COVID-19 infection.
 - There was a moderate degree of negative correlation of Philipines PM10 to her number of confirmed cases of COVID-19 infections.